FAQ

 Is it replayable?

 Yes.
-There are eight stories to choose from, each with diverging paths, and over 35 different endings.
-A single visit will uncover about three of those stories.
+There are 11 stories to explore, each with diverging paths, and 35 different endings.
+An average visit will uncover 3-5 different endings.

 Is there a trigger warning for The Endings?